 - a.
 Applicants requesting an award of LIHTCs must commit to a minimum affordability period of 45 years. - b.
-Acquisition/Rehabilitation of an Existing Building used for housing: affordability period must also exceed any pre-existing affordability period by no less than 30 years. - c.
+Acquisition/Rehabilitation of an Existing Building used for housing: affordability period must also exceed any pre-existing affordability period by no less than 30 years.

+c.
 All owners will waive their right to request a qualified contract.

-14. LIHTC Developer Experience
+14. LIHTC Developer and Manager Experience

 - a.
 Minimum of one (1) LIHTC project placed in service by the Applicant or an affiliated entity.
 A LIHTC project that was placed in service in which the Applicant's consultant had a contractual obligation with the Project Owner throughout the construction/rehabilitation period and continues to participate in the management of the project throughout the extended use period (as defined and required by IRC section 42(h)(6)(D)), may satisfy the LIHTC developer experience requirement, subject to the submission of supporting documentation. - b.
-Minimum of one (1) LIHTC project currently managed by the Management Agent.
+Minimum of one (1) LIHTC project currently managed by the Management Agent. - c.
+HHFDC may determine an Applicant and/or Management Agent is ineligible due to poor performance on a recent award or existing project (for example, failure to submit quarterly reports).
+Such a determination will mean the entity is not in good standing for at least the current application cycle.